-Dishes and glassware: To clean off residue from dishes, add 1 1/2 to 2 cups white distilled vinegar to the bottom of your dishwasher, then run it on regular cycle using your usual amount of dish detergent, notes Today.
+Dishes and glassware: To clean off the residue from dishes, add 1 1/2 to 2 cups white distilled vinegar to the bottom of your dishwasher, then run it on a regular cycle using your usual amount of dish detergent, notes Today.

 Microwave: Don't have time to scrub off last week's pasta sauce?
 Mix 1/4 cup white distilled vinegar and 1 cup water, boil the solution in the microwave until it creates steam on the window, and then simply wipe away all of that old food residue.

 Kitchen drain: Use 1 cup white distilled vinegar to keep your drains clean and fresh.
 Let it sit for 30 minutes, then flush it out with cold water.

 Shower doors: Easily erase soap scum on your shower doors by wiping them down using a sponge soaked in white distilled vinegar.

 Bathtub: Been putting off a relaxing and clean soak due to grime buildup in your tub?
 Clear off the tub gunk by wiping it with white distilled vinegar first, then sprinkle baking soda on top.
 Finally, rinse the tub with clean water.

 Showerhead: If you've got mineral buildup hanging out on your showerhead, soak it overnight in a bag or small storage bin filled with 1 cup vinegar.
 If removing your hardware will be a pain, simply hang and tie the bag over the showerhead so that it's fully submerged in the vinegar.

 Windows: Mix equal parts water with distilled white vinegar in a spray bottle to make an easy window cleaner, spray and wipe it down with a sponge, and then use a squeegee for a final streak-free wipe down.